sourcegraph/about/content/blogposts/2022/cloud-managed-instances-for-enterprise.md

 ## How to get started with Sourcegraph Cloud

 Sourcegraph Cloud is the best way to get started with Sourcegraph.
-If you’d like to try out Sourcegraph’s code intelligence platform for your team, you can [sign up for a trial here](https://signup.sourcegraph.com/).
+If you’d like to try out Sourcegraph’s code intelligence platform for your team, you can [sign up for a 30-day free trial](https://signup.sourcegraph.com/).